Guernica: 1366–1936

 By the 18th century, there was a square at the centre of the town, flanked by the town hall, a public gaol housing prisoners from all over the Lordship of Biscay, a hospital and a poor-house for local people.
 Day-to-day life comprised agriculture (growing of cereals, vegetable and fruit), crafts (menders, tailors, cobblers, flax manufacturers) and trade (transportation and sale of goods and produce).

 This was also a time of continual conflicts with the neighbouring parish of Lumo over disputed land.
 These disputes were not finally settled until 1882, when the two parishes joined to form Gernika-Lumo.

-The first industrial concerns were set up in the early years of the 20th century.
+The first industrial factories were set up in the early years of the 20th century.
 This encouraged population growth, and the town grew from 4,500 inhabitants in 1920 to 6,000 in 1936.

-Modern history
+Civil War: 1937 bombing

-On April 26, 1937, during the Spanish Civil War, Guernica was the scene of the bombing of Guernica by the Condor Legion of Nazi Germany's Luftwaffe and the Italian Aviazione Legionaria.
-According to official Basque figures, 1,654 civilians were killed, but German sources report a round figure of 300 civilians killed in the bombing, according to the German Bundeswehr Magazine (published in April 2007, page 94).
+On April 26, 1937, during the Spanish Civil War, Guernica was the scene of a massive aerial bombing attack by the Condor Legion of Nazi Germany's Luftwaffe and the Italian Aviazione Legionaria.
+According to official Basque figures, 1,654 civilians were killed.
 The raid was requested by Francisco Franco to aid in his overthrowing the Basque Government and the Spanish Republican government.
 The town was devastated, though the Biscayan assembly and the Oak of Guernica survived.
 The Bombing of Guernica, which went on continuously for three hours, is considered the beginning of the Luftwaffe doctrine of terror bombing civilian targets in order to demoralize the enemy.

+In art

 Pablo Picasso painted his Guernica painting to commemorate the horrors of the bombing and René Iché made a violent sculpture the day after the bombing.
-It has inspired musical compositions by Octavio Vazquez (Gernika Piano Trio), René-Louis Baron, Lenny White, and Mike Batt (performed by Katie Melua), and poems by Paul Eluard (Victory of Guernica), and Uys Krige (Nag van die Fascistiese Bomwerpers) (English translation from the Afrikaans: Night of the Fascist Bombers).
+It has inspired musical compositions by Octavio Vazquez (Gernika piano trio), René-Louis Baron, Lenny White, and Mike Batt (performed by Katie Melua), and poems by Paul Eluard (Victory of Guernica), and Uys Krige (Nag van die Fascistiese Bomwerpers; English translation from the Afrikaans: Night of the Fascist Bombers).
 There is also a short film from 1950, by Alain Resnais, titled Guernica.

 Celebrations were staged in 1966 to mark the 600th anniversary of the founding of the town.
 As part of these celebrations, a statue of Count Tello, made by local sculptor Agustín Herranz, was set up in the Fueros Square.

+21st century

-At present, Gernika-Lumo has 16,244 (2009) inhabitants.
+As of 2009, Gernika-Lumo had 16,244 inhabitants.
 It is a town with a prosperous service sector, and is also home to industrial companies, as well as good cultural and educational amenities.